Inside the Dubai Desert Conservation Reserve (DDCR)

 Message us on WhatsAppVoices from the DDCR

-What guests say after a conservation safari
+What guests say after a DDCR visit

 The sunrise camel trek at the DDCR was the single best 90 minutes of our UAE trip.
 Counted 14 oryx before breakfast.
 No other 4x4 in sight for an hour at a time.